aiyaz1/MyProject/README.md

 10)git log // It shows all the commit with shows all the commit with the unique hashnumber

-11) git clone <Git url> <path to clone> // If we want to cone the remote repo to our local repository
+11) git clone <Git url> <path to clone> // If we want to clone the remote repo to our local repository

+12) git pull origin master // It pulls all the latest to your local its always good to take all the latest before pushing the chasnges

+13) git push origin master // push your changes to remote